 Why is the PSAT so important?

-In addition to preparation, your PSAT score can also qualify you for the National Merit Scholarship program, and potentially award you with scholarship money.
-It is a prestigious award given out to the highest scorers—so study up!
+In addition to preparation, your PSAT score can also qualify you for the National Merit Scholarship Program.
+It is a prestigious award given out to the highest scorers and you can win a scholarship—so study up!

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid from schools around the country—all for FREE!